Sidong/canvas-maze-by-DFS/README.md

-A canvas maze generated and solute by DFS.
+A canvas maze generated and soluted by DFS.
 ==========================================

 [demo.](https://Sidong.github.io/canvas-maze-by-DFS/)